 Debra (Debi) Street, PhD, is Professor and Chair of the Department of Sociology at the University at Buffalo.
-She was a Research Scientist at the Florida State University (teaching a study abroad program for that university) and spent a semester doing dissertation research in London.
+She was a Research Scientist at Florida State University (teaching a study abroad program for that university) and spent a semester doing dissertation research in London.
 She is a former Senior Research Fellow at King's College, London; a Fellow of the Gerontological Society of American; and, an elected member of the National Academy of Social Insurance (United States).
 Besides teaching on UB's north campus, Dr. Street also directs a spring semester-long study abroad program in London and frequently teaches at UB's south-south campus at UB-SIM in Singapore.
-An award-winning teacher, she is the recipient of the 2011 SUNY Chancellor's Award for Excellence in Teaching and the 2016 CISP award for Outstanding Contributions to International Education.
+An award-winning teacher, she is the recipient of the 2011 SUNY Chancellor's Award for Excellence in Teaching.
 Debi is also a theatre nut, a proud Canadian, a patriotic American, a Singaporean at heart, and an Anglophile who happens to also be a citizen of the United Kingdom!
 Dr. Street is an internationally-recognized expert in issues associated with economic and health security across the life course, and she researches those topics comparatively.
 The Sociology of Food is a relatively new and growing academic interest of hers.